hennessydoggin/jfkoehler.github.io/aesthetic_of_tech/README.md

 **Week 5**

-* Paul Edwards, The Closed World: Computers and the Politics of Discourse in Cold War America (The MIT Press, 1996), ch.
+* Paul Edwards, *The Closed World: Computers and the Politics of Discourse in Cold War America*, ch.
 1-4.
-* Manuel Delanda, War, chp tbd.
+* Manuel Delanda, *War in the Age of Intelligent Machines*, chp tbd.
 * Peter Galison, Ontology of the Enemy

 **Week 6**

-* Light, Jennifer, “When Computers Were Women,” Technology and Culture 1999.
+* Light, Jennifer, *When Computers Were Women,* Technology and Culture 1999.
-* Donna Harraway, Cyborg Manifesto
+* Donna Harraway, *Cyborg Manifesto*
-* Thomas Laquer, Making Sex, chapter 1 and chapter 3
+* Thomas Laquer, *Making Sex*, chapter 1 and chapter 3

 **Week 7**

-* Jonathan Crary, Techniques of the Observer
+* Jonathan Crary, *Techniques of the Observer*
-* Daston and Galison, Objectivity introduction and chapter 1
+* Daston and Galison, *Objectivity* introduction and chapter 1

 **Week 8**

-* Rosalind Morris, The War Drive: Image Files Corrupted, Social Text 91, Vol. 25, No. 2, Summer 2007
+* Rosalind Morris, *The War Drive: Image Files Corrupted*, Social Text 91, Vol. 25, No. 2, Summer 2007
 * Shigeshisa Kuriyama, *The Expressiveness of Colors*
 * Henning Schmidgen, *Pictures, preparations, and Living Processes.
 The Production of Immediate Visual Perception in late - 19th - Century Physiology.

 **Week 9**

-* Ceruzzi,	Paul,	“From	Scientific	Instrument	to	Everyday	Appliance:	the Emergence	of	Personal	Computers,	1970-77,”	History	and	Technology 13(1996):1-31.
+* Ceruzzi,	Paul,	*From	Scientific	Instrument	to	Everyday	Appliance:	the Emergence	of	Personal	Computers,	1970-77,*	History	and	Technology 13(1996):1-31.
 * Turkle, Sherry.
-1982.
-The Subjective Computer: A Study in the Psychology of Personal Computation.
-Social Studies of Science 12 (2):173-205
+1982. *The Subjective Computer: A Study in the Psychology of Personal Computation.* Social Studies of Science 12 (2):173-205
-* John	Agar,	“What	Difference	Did	Computers	Make?”
-Social	Studies	of	Science, 36/6,	2006:	869-907.
+* John	Agar,	*What	Difference	Did	Computers	Make?* Social	Studies	of	Science, 36/6,	2006:	869-907.

 **Week 10**

-* Paul Edwards, A Vast Machine (MIT Press, 2010), chs.
+* Paul Edwards, *A Vast Machine* chs.
 7 (skim technical parts), 11- 13, 15, conclusion;
-* Donald Mackenzie, Mechanizing proof: computing, risk, and trust.
-(MIT Press, 2004), ch.
+* Donald Mackenzie, *Mechanizing proof: computing, risk, and trust.* , ch.
 4.
-* John	Arquilla	and	David	Ronfeldt,		“Cyberwar	Is	Coming!”	and	Bruce	D.
+* John	Arquilla	and	David	Ronfeldt,		*Cyberwar	Is	Coming!*	and	Bruce	D.
 Berkowitz,	“Warfare	in	the	Information	Age”	in	In	Athena’s	Camp:
 Preparing	for	Conflict	in	the	Information	Age	(1997)	at http://www.rand.org/pubs/monograph_reports/MR880.html